Linkerin/spectrum/README.md

 Spectrum is a lightweight JavaScript / TypeScript library designed to simplify color manipulation and conversion tasks within the `RGB`, `HSL`, and `HEX` color spaces.

-It may be not the most extensive library out there, but it's precisely what you need if you want to mix two colors, darken the color or adjust saturation of the color value you were provided in `hex`.
-We see it as a finely-tuned instrument focused on simplifying the most common color tasks.
+It may be not the most extensive library out there, but it’s precisely what you need for common color-related tasks.
+Whether you want to blend two colors, get a darker version of your color, or the saturation of a HEX color value.
+Spectrum is your finely-tuned instrument for simplifying these processes.

 ## Installation